lorenzonotaro/lncpu/lnasm/readme.md

     Undefines a previously defined macro.

+- `%ifdef <identifier> ... %endif`

+    If the given identifier is defined, the code following this directive will be included in the output.
+Otherwise, it will be ignored.
+- `%ifndef <identifier> ... %endif`

+    If the given identifier is not defined, the code following this directive will be included in the output.
+Otherwise, it will be ignored.

 - `%include "<filename>"`

     Parses and copies the content of the given file into the current file, at the directive's location.

-    **Warning**: there is no check for circular dependencies.
+    **Warning**: there is no check for circular dependencies or re-includes.
 Be careful.
+The safest option is to use a C-style include guard:

+      %ifndef _MY_FILE_INCLUDED
+      %define _MY_FILE_INCLUDED

+        ; your code here

+      %endif

 ### Labels and sublabels

-Every instruction can be preceded by a label:
+Every instruction or directive (except `.section`) can be preceded by a label:

     LABELNAME:
         inc         RA